M-Uzair-Ali/job-portal-next/README.md

 - A candidate **cannot apply twice** to the same job
 - A recruiter **can only edit or delete their own** job listings
 - An **expired job** cannot receive new applications
-- **Refresh token rotation** — each refresh invalidates the previous token
+- **Refresh token rotation** each refresh invalidates the previous token
-- **Role validation** on registration — only Admin, Recruiter, Candidate accepted
+- **Role validation** on registration only Admin, Recruiter, Candidate accepted

 ---

-## Part of HunarAI
+## Part of AI-Project

-This API is the backend foundation of **HunarAI** — an AI-powered career matching platform built for the Pakistani job market.
+This API is the backend foundation of **AI-Porject** an AI-powered career matching platform built for the Pakistani job market.

-**Planned AI extensions (coming in HunarAI):**
+**Planned AI extensions (coming in AI-Project):**
 - Resume parsing with GPT-4o
 - Semantic job matching with SBERT + Qdrant vector database
 - Skill gap analysis with personalized learning roadmap